 Immigration Lawyer Des Moines, IA

 For many people looking for better opportunities, becoming a citizen of the United States has a strong appeal.
 Without the proper legal guidance, however, actually going through the immigration process can be long and challenging.
 For many new immigrants, it can be hard to know where to start.
 Immigration can take years of preparation, understanding legal requirements, filling out documents, and becoming familiar with the laws.
-Having an immigration lawyer in Des Moines, IA from the Law Group of Iowa to help you complete each step is critical.
+Our Des Moines, IA immigration lawyer from the Law Group of Iowa is here to help you complete each step with precision and compassion.
+Contact our Iowa firm today to set up a free consultation.

-A visa allows a person to travel to a country that they are not a resident of and is located in the passport, as an immigration lawyer in Des Moines, Iowa can explain.
+A visa allows a person to travel to a country that they are not a resident of and is located in the passport.
 Every person who is a permanent resident or is not a U.S. citizen needs a visa to travel to the U.S. There are multiple types of visas that individuals can obtain.
 Individuals who intend to live in the U.S. can apply for an immigrant visa, which is commonly achieved through family or employer sponsorship.
 If you want to visit the U.S., but do not intend to permanently stay, you need to apply for a nonimmigrant visa.

 Some of the most common types of visas granted to individuals include: